Computational Aspects of the Colorful Carath\'eodory Theorem: Conclusion

+We conclude with several interesting open problems. \begin{itemize} \item The algorithm in Theorem~\ref{thm:bapx} computes in polynomial time a $\0$-embracing $\lceil \eps d \rceil$-colorful choice for any fixed $\eps > 0$.
+A more careful analysis shows that the algorithm needs only $c_\eps$ color classes, where $c_\eps>0$ is a constant depending only on $\eps$.
+Hence, the algorithm does not use its complete input.
+Can this be used to further improve the approximation guarantee? \item Is it possible to compute a $\0$-embracing $o(d)$-colorful choice in polynomial time and in particular, is it possible to compute a $\0$-embracing $O(1)$-colorful choice in polynomial time? \item On the other hand, can it be shown that computing a $\0$-embracing $O(1)$-colorful choice is as hard as computing a $\0$-embracing $1$-colorful choice? \item In Section~\ref{sec:exact}, we show that many color classes help to find a $\0$-embracing $1$-colorful choice.
+Can a $\0$-embracing $1$-colorful choice be computed in polynomial time if we have $\text{poly}(d)$ color classes? \end{itemize}

-We would like to thank Fr\'ederic Meunier and Pauline Sarrabezolles for interesting discussions on the Colorful \Caratheodory problem and for hosting us during a research stay at the \'Ecole Nationale des Ponts et Chauss\'ees.
+\paragraph{Acknowledgements.} We would like to thank Fr\'ed\'eric Meunier and Pauline Sarrabezolles for interesting discussions on the colorful \Caratheodory problem and for hosting us during multiple research stays at the \'Ecole Nationale des Ponts et Chauss\'ees.
+Furthermore, we would like to thank the anonymous reviewers for their detailed reading of our paper and for their helpful and encouraging comments on previous versions.